Wallace & Gromit: Vengeance Most Fowl: Production

 During production of A Matter of Loaf and Death (2008), Nick Park remarked on difficulties with working with DreamWorks Animation during the production of The Curse of the Were-Rabbit (2005), such as the constant production notes and demands to alter the material to appeal more to American children.
-This discouraged him from producing another feature film for years, with Peter Lord noting that Park preferred the "half hour format", as well as the end of the partnership after the poor box office performance of Flushed Away (2006).
+This discouraged him from producing another feature film for years, with Peter Lord noting that Park preferred the "half hour format".

 A new Wallace & Gromit film was announced in January 2022, with Park and Merlin Crossingham as directors, from a screenplay by Mark Burton, while Claire Jennings was announced to produce.
 Park conceived the film as another 30-minute short, which expanded into a feature film.
 Newclay Products, the factory that made Lewis Newplast, the modelling clay used by Aardman, shut down in March 2023; Aardman purchased enough remaining clay to cover the film.
 The Daily Telegraph reported that the studio may not be able to produce further films, but Aardman released a statement clarifying that it would find a new supplier.

 The title was announced on 6 June 2024, alongside the reveal that Feathers McGraw, the villain of The Wrong Trousers (1993), would return.
 At that time, Richard Beek was announced to have replaced Claire Jennings as the producer, although Jennings would remain credited as a consulting producer.

 Music

 The score was composed by Lorne Balfe and series composer Julian Nott, with the themes composed by Nott.
 Balfe previously provided additional music for Nott's score in The Curse of the Were-Rabbit (2005).
-Gromit listens to Eric Coates' By the Sleepy Lagoon before being interrupted by Norbot.
-"Born Free" by Matt Monro is also briefly in the film, played by Feathers McGraw during the escape scene.
-McGraw at one point plays J.S.
-Bach's Toccata and Fugue in D Minor on the organ mounted in his submarine, a reference to the piece's use in the 1954 movie 20,000 Leagues Under The Sea, as played by Captain Nemo.